iftzp/abm-evacuation/README.md

 To test how the model performs under different conditions, the following experiments have been carried out with <b>25 agents</b> until <b>time step 200</b>, with results also shown.

-1. 1 Storey, 1 exit
+#### 1. 1 Storey, 1 exit
 ![alt text](experiments/experiment-1.png)
-2. 1 storey, 4 exits
+#### 2. 1 storey, 4 exits
 ![alt text](experiments/experiment-2.png)

+From the first two experiments, we can see the effect of having more doors on the building.
+The agents failed to evacuate the building in 200 time steps with 1 doorway, however when tested with 4 exits, all agents managed to evacuate the building in 80 time steps.

-3. 5 storeys, 1 exit, 1 stairwell
+#### 3. 5 storeys, 1 exit, 1 stairwell
 ![alt text](experiments/experiment-3.png)
-4. 5 storeys, 1 exit, 4 stairwells
+#### 4. 5 storeys, 1 exit, 4 stairwells
 ![alt text](experiments/experiment-4.png)

+Again, we can see the effect of having 1 exit impeding the agents from evacuating.
+However, notice how when the number of stairwells is set to 4, agents manage to get to the ground floor within the first 30 time steps.

-5. 5 storeys, 4 exits, 1 stairwell
+#### 5. 5 storeys, 4 exits, 1 stairwell
 ![alt text](experiments/experiment-5.png)
-6. 5 storeys, 4 exits, 4 stairwells
+#### 6. 5 storeys, 4 exits, 4 stairwells
 ![alt text](experiments/experiment-6.png)

+The stairwells are impeding the agents heavily again with 1 stairwell, but we can see that the ground floor marked in purple has a relatively consistent number of agents, even though there are agents leaving higher floors.
+This shows the effect of having more doorways on the building as the agents can evacuate faster.